 Early Primary - Grade 5

-In the Lower School we are authorised to implement The International Baccalaureate Primary Years Programme (IB PYP).
+In the Lower School we are authorised to implement the IB Primary Years Programme (IB PYP).
 The programme is designed to foster the development of the whole child and aims to provide academic excellence, to support physical and emotional needs, to promote cultural understanding and international mindedness.

 List of subjects: